districtr/districtr/docs/09deployment/headersredirects.md

 # Typos

 Finally, the following are set to be redirected.
+They exist to provide backwards compatibility with old state URLs.

 - `/new/*` to `/new`
 - `/community/*` to `/community`